-A UPS maintenance contract will offer peace of mind to the client, as not only will the contract offer an agreed response time for an engineer to attend site, it will also ensure that the UPS is inspected and the results recorded on a regular basis.
-This can be arranged during an agreed operating window of time, which can be tailored to suit the client’s operating requirements, together with emergency 24-7 call out.
+A UPS maintenance contract will offer peace of mind to the client, not only will the contract offer an agreed response time for an engineer to attend site, by the same token will ensure that the UPS is inspected and results regularly recorded.
+Servicing can be arranged during an agreed operating window of time.
+Tailored to suit the client’s operating requirements, together with emergency 24-7 call out.

 The UPS system has a number of components which have a finite operating life.
 The ones that immediately spring to mind are:

-Regular maintenance will monitor these components and highlight any potential failures, normally in time to take action to replace them and maintain the integrity of the system.
+Regular maintenance will monitor these components, highlighting any potential failures.
+Above all in time to take action to replace them, maintaining the integrity of the system.

 possibly if during a utility mains failure, the batteries failed to support the essential load for the expected time.
 The client would require immediate replacement of his batteries to regain his perceived autonomy; the unanswered question would be ‘why did the batteries fail so early in their operational life?’

 Without regularly maintaining and thermal monitoring the UPS and Batteries, one or all the DC capacitors may have prematurely aged the batteries causing a severe reduction in their capacity to support load.

-Of course, if a UPS system is present, then the next step is to ask yourself:
+Of course, if a UPS system is present, the next step is to ask yourself: